TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/resolver_angle_speed.md

 - Cosine Modulated signal   : ADC_R1_AIN0 or HSEC pin
 Connect the Excitation Frequency generated from RES0_PWMOUT0 or HSEC pin

+This example on AM263Px ZCZ-S pacakge with HSEC connecter, has been validated using the resolver LTN-R58 and the Wolfspeed Traction Inverter reference design (https://www.ti.com/tool/TIDM-02014)

+\note for the AM263Px CC E1 board, the resolver excitation, ADC_Rx_AINy pins are muxed and are controlled from the IO Expander on board.
 # Watch variables:
 - raw_atan_angle        : Holds the results of Angle, in degrees, from Arc Tan loop of the RDC.
 - raw_track2_angle      : Holds the results of Angle, in degrees, from the raw Track2 Loop of RDC.